guard/guard-jasmine/README.md

     :specdoc => :always                           # Specdoc output options, either :always, :never or :failure
                                                   # default: :failure

+    :console => :always                           # Console.log output options, either :always, :never or :failure
+                                                  # default: :failure

 With the option set to `:always`, the specdoc is shown with and without errors in your spec, whereas on with the option set to `:never`, there is no output at all, instead just a summary of the spec run is shown.
 The default option `:failure` shows the specdoc when at least one spec failed.

+The `:console` options adds captured console logs from the spec runner and adds them to the specdoc.
+Please note that PhantomJS only support capturing of `console.log`, so the other log functions like `debug`, `warn`, `info` and `error` are missing.
+Please vote on [Issue 232](http://code.google.com/p/phantomjs/issues/detail?id=232) if you like to see support for more console methods coming to PhantomJS.

+Another restriction on console logging is that currently only the first log parameter is passed.
+So instead of writing

+    console.log('Debug of %o with %s', object, string)

+your should write

+    console.log('Debug of ' + object.toString() + ' width ' + string)

+You can also give your vote on [Issue 36](http://code.google.com/p/phantomjs/issues/detail?id=36) to see support for multiple console arguments.

 ### System notifications options